pantheon-systems/documentation/README.md

 ### Visual Regression Tests

-Within [`tests/playwright-tests`](/tests/playwright-tests) there are a number of visual regression tests that can be run to compare the current state of the site to a PR preview or the live site.
+Within the [`tests`](/tests/) directory there are a number of visual regression tests that can be run to compare the current state of the site to a PR preview or the live site.
 These tests are meant to be run locally instead of CI as they have a high rate of false positives.

 ### Unit Tests